softlayer/chef-openstack/about.md

 # About

-The combustion behind our innovation began at the grassroots level with free and open source software.
+Our combustion began at the grassroots level with free and open source software.
 Not only do we use it regularly, we also believe in the openness of development and collaboration as a means to producing viable and sustainable products.
 That’s why we’re thrilled to be contributors toward the development of OpenStack and Chef.

 All our work is happening publically on GitHub, and we invite everyone to join in.
 If you're looking to be a contributor, here's how you can help.

 # Guidelines

 Read our contributing guidelines below.
-They include how to handle feature requests and issues, directions for pull requests, and our coding standards.
+They include how to:

+* Handle feature requests and issues
+* Directions for pull requests
+* Our coding standards

 ## Feature Requests